 Sometimes you just can’t delete a file or directory, but let’s not focus on the details of the problem, just the solution.
 Suffice it to say its usually a file corruption issue; though occasionally it’s caused by too long of a file path structure or reserved name conflict due to some kind of POSIX hell.

-Update Note: OneNote appears to do this often after deleting large numbers of small files on SSD drives.
+OneDrive appears to do this often after deleting large numbers of small files on SSD drives.
 Wish I knew why.
 Try pausing OneDrive first and then delete those large numbers of small files.

 I just ran into such a problem trying to delete a folder from OneDrive and it’s sub-folders.
 It would not give me an error and would not remove the folder in my Windows 10 workstation.
 Not until I navigated down to the bottom directory and tried to delete the specific sub folder did I obtain the error above.
 Undeterred, I tried to delete it from the command line with rm and got this, “rm: cannot remove ‘src’: Input/output error”.